cs1302uga/cs1302-ce31/README.md

 1. **EVERYONE:** Pull your changes from the group repository.

-1. **NEXT GROUP MEMBER:** Popularity in MyFace has increased!
+1. **NEXT GROUP MEMBER (SWAP DRIVERS):** Popularity in MyFace has increased!
 The social networking site just added `9900` new members!
 The increase in revenue from ad sales has allowed the company to update their network infrastructure which will dramatically reduce swap times.

    In `main`, adjust the code to reduce the swap delay to `1ms` and update the number of members to `10,000`.